Twin Peaks: The Return’s James Marshall on Reviving ‘Just You’

 I think that song doesn’t just deal with me, but with the whole show itself.
 What David’s doing so much is dealing with dark and light.
 There’s something primal and disturbing about something that’s very, very innocent and sweet — like something horrifying is lurking underneath.
 When you see someone’s very earnest, heartfelt longing for a true connection with a true love, and never getting that connection, it evokes a lot of emotions.
 Just like Big Ed is, too, and several others.
 When you have that beauty and that innocence and it’s juxtaposed against all of this thrashing, horrible stuff, it’s cathartic for an artist.
 Life is a lot like that.

 As far as my character singing it, it actually was the same track from the original series.
 David didn’t even use pitch correction!
 He couldn’t use pitch correction.
 There are a couple of moments in the song where it’s pitchy and everything.
 But that’s what David loves.
 It’s the sweetness of it and it’s coming from the heart.
 The rawness of it.
 You can’t really get in his head with a lot of stuff.
 The song is a cute, pretty little song.
-The way I sang it was off-pitch half of the time.
+The way I sang it was off pitch half of the time.
 I don’t know how David did it, but in a new setting, he put it in a different light where you didn’t even hear how off-key it was as much.
 The beauty side of it was there, even though it was the same track.
 It really shows how good of a director the guy is.
-He can take that exact same song, put it in one light and it’s like, “Oh God, it’s a bunch of high schoolers, it’s corny and hokey and in a living room.”
+He can take that exact same song, put it in one light and it’s like, “Oh God, it’s a bunch of high-schoolers, it’s corny and hokey and in a living room.”
 And then you play it differently amidst a different situation and light it all differently, get a whole different mood going, and you actually don’t mind the song so much.
 [Laughs.]

 What were the conversations like between you and David when discussing the song’s reprise?
 Were you on board with the idea from the beginning?

 I was blown away by it and touched that he wanted to do that song again.
 I was like, “You’re kidding, really?”
 I honestly like the song and even like the way it was recorded.
 I didn’t at first, because I like doing music in a specific way.
 It was a song I thought I was going to record with [Lara Flynn Boyle and Sheryl Lee] when I got there.
 I’m no great singer or anything, but generally I can sing on key.
 So they recorded it already when I got there, and they were going to just do a singing track.
 I was like, “Oh, I’m not going to do the guitar and all that?
 Okay.”
 They recorded it in a key that I’ve struggled with, and to do that in a high falsetto was brutal.
 It was a tough key for me.
-That said, when David said let’s do it again, initially I was like, “Are we going to re-record it?”
+That said, when David said let’s do it again, initially I was like, “Are we going to rerecord it?”
 And he goes, “Nope, same track, buddy.”
 I was like, “He’s up to something with this!
 This is for something special!”
 It has to do with the bigger picture and keeping the beauty of the show.
 It’s keeping the exact same recording of the exact same moment back then, but putting it 25 years later.
 It goes in line with what he said: “See you in 25 years.”
 It’s bringing the old to the new.
 You could only get that with David.

 And you got the VIP announcer to hype up your performance!
 Admittedly, since he only did it for Nine Inch Nails up to that point, I thought Eddie Vedder was going to come on.
 But your song was definitely worth it.